-Having a solid vocabulary is an indispensable tool for success for any person in their student or professional career.
-Undoubtedly the best way to increase your vocab would be to read challenging literature, but let’s face it: in today’s world people just don’t have the time or the patience.
+Having a solid vocabulary is an indispensable tool for success for any person in their academic or professional career.
+Undoubtedly, the best way to increase your vocab would be to read challenging literature, but let’s face it: in today’s world sometimes it’s hard to find the time or the patience.
 Sadly, with the huge internet boom many people have replaced their time reading real “vocab-building” literature, with surfing the internet.
-While your average individual might end up reading the same quantity of words, the quality of the material read leaves a lot to be desired, as most websites have a very low reading difficulty and can usually be completely understood by even a third grader.
+While your average individual might end up reading the same quantity of words, the quality of the material read leaves a lot to be desired, as most websites aren’t thinking in terms of reading difficulty or vocabulary-building and usually won’t quite challenge a third-grader.

 The best way to learn new words is to make flash cards out of them.
-Even just the act of physically writing the word down yourself, helps slightly to commit it to memory.
-You can even buy readymade flash cards from most bookstores nowadays, the following tips apply to both your own, or ones that you bought.
+Even just the act of physically writing the word down yourself, helps to commit it to memory.
+You can even buy readymade flash cards from most bookstores nowadays.
+The following tips apply to both your own, or ones that you bought.

 1. Personalize them

 Physical flash cards work better, just because you can personalize them.
 Flashcards that just have a word on the front and a definition on the back are never going to be as useful as ones that have the word on the front and a personal memory trigger at the back.
 For example:

 Think of things that could help you remember the word.
 It could be ‘sounds like’, for example, maybe to memorize ‘ostentatious’, you write down ‘Austin Powers’ on the back, because Austin Powers is ‘loud and obnoxious’ and that could help you remember the original word.
 Creating a unique link will help you remember what the word meant if you ever encounter it in the real world.